grafana/grafana/docs/sources/developers/plugins/build-a-streaming-data-source-plugin.md

 # Build a streaming data source plugin

 In Grafana, you can set your dashboards to automatically refresh at a certain interval, no matter what data source you use.
 Unfortunately, this means that your queries are requesting all the data to be sent again, regardless of whether the data has actually changed.
-The solution to this issue is to add streaming to the plugin to update your dashboard only when new data becomes available.
+Adding streaming to a plugin helps reduce queries so your dashboard is only updated when new data becomes available.

 ## Before you begin